hoshsadiq/bravia-youview-player-launchers/README.md

 without YouView.
 This does also mean you can disable YouView and still enjoy these player apps.

+Additionally, while personally I like YouView, I'm sure there are people who have it disabled.
+This will allow you to access them even when YouView is disabled.

 ### Installation

 Simply download the latest APK under [releases](https://github.com/hoshsadiq/android-tv-youview-player-launchers/releases)